MooreThreads/RetinaGS/README.md

 <details>
 <summary><span style="font-weight: bold;">Command Line Arguments for main_MP_tree.py under Evaluation</span></summary>

-Arguments of 3DGS我们大部分保留.
+We retain most of the arguments for 3DGS.

   #### CUDA_VISIBLE_DEVICES=0,1
-  指定编号为CUDA_0和CUDA_1的GPU参与Evaluation.
+  Designate GPUs numbered CUDA_0 and CUDA_1 for Evaluation.
   #### --nnodes=1 --nproc_per_node=2
-  机器数量为1，GPU数量为2.
+  The number of machine is 1，the number of GPU is 2.
   #### --master_addr=127.0.0.1 --master_port=7356
-  the host and port of torchrun. 注意同一台机器上不同训练任务间的--master_port需要不同.
+  the host and port of torchrun.
+Ensure that the --master_port is different for different training tasks on the same machine.
   #### --source_path / -s
   Path to the source directory containing a COLMAP or Synthetic NeRF data set.
   #### --model_path / -m